Cyrken/html-css/images/README.md

 ### ☛ Image smushing

 Many images contain extra meta information in their files that can be stripped out without compromising the image.
-Smushing will reduce the size of images without reducing their quality
+Smushing will reduce the size of images without reducing their quality.

+*All images be exported from Photoshop with “Save for Web”, then run through smusher.*

+- `PNGs` — should be run through ImageOptim and ImageAlpha
+- `JPGs` — should be run through ImageOptim and JPEGmini
+- `SVGs` — should be run through SVGO

 **Videos**